 Spend time with nature!
 Our nature trail will lead you to the shore of Lake Eufaula, then around the forest and back to the campground (just a quarter mile hike).
-Our barnyard zoo is a favorite with Mollie, the Watusi cow and our rabbits (Harry Potter loves to be held) Chicken Town houses chickens, ducks, turkeys and more!
+Our barnyard zoo is a favorite with Mollie, the Watusi cow and Daisy who thinks she's a dog!
+Chicken Town houses chickens, ducks, turkeys and more!
 Be sure to bring your worms to catch fish in our catch and release pond or just go for a swim!
 Kayaking is great fun and Lake Eufaula has cool places to explore along the shoreline.

 Oklahoma's largest reservoir has more than 600 miles of shoreline!
 Great fishing (bass and crappie) boat rentals, heated fishing dock, boating, skiing, wakeboarding and lake swimming are all nearby.

 Enjoy the great outdoors by strolling through a wooded area to the shore of Lake Eufaula.
 If the water is low, wildlife tracks are abundant on the beach - see how many you can identify!

 Our barnyard zoo (expanding regularly) currently houses laying hens, along with some unruly roosters that fly out of the pen, scratch around in the dirt and show off their skills at crowing (at a decent hour of the morning of course)!
 Also, for your viewing pleasure we have ducks, rabbits that can be petted, Molly, our Watusi cow and Daisy, our newest addition, is a Jersey calf.
 If you look closely, you might catch a glimpse of our shy cat, Marley and the not so shy Ringo.